King-Darius/FreeCrafter/README.md

 FreeCrafter is an experimental 3D modeling sandbox built with Qt and OpenGL.
 At this stage it only offers a minimal interface and a few prototype tools; many menu items are placeholders and the program may crash.

+## About FreeCrafter

+FreeCrafter is a versatile 3D modeling tool designed for designers, engineers, and creative professionals.
+With an intuitive, user-friendly interface and a range of powerful modeling tools, FreeCrafter enables you to create 3D models for a wide array of applications—whether you're working on product prototypes, building designs, or creative projects.
+FreeCrafter is designed for users of all experience levels, offering the flexibility to turn ideas into detailed 3D models.
+Key Features:

+    Intuitive 3D Modeling: Use simple tools to draw, shape, and modify 3D objects, making it easy to bring your designs to life, regardless of your experience with 3D software.

+    Customizable Models: Build your own models from scratch or modify existing ones to suit your needs, giving you complete control over your design process.

+    Precision Tools: Access tools for accurate measurement and alignment, ensuring your models meet exact specifications.

+    Multi-Platform Support: FreeCrafter is available for Windows, macOS, and likely Linux, providing compatibility across major desktop operating systems.

+Use Cases:

+    Building & Architecture: Design 3D models of buildings and architectural elements.
+While FreeCrafter doesn't have a dedicated floor plan feature, it's perfect for creating detailed models of structures, facades, and interiors.

+    Product Design: Quickly prototype and visualize products, from small objects to complex designs, for testing, manufacturing, or presentation.

+    Engineering & Manufacturing: Model mechanical components, assemblies, or other engineering designs, ideal for analysis, simulation, or prototyping.

+    Creative Projects: Bring your artistic ideas to life, whether for visual arts, conceptual designs, or other creative pursuits.

+FreeCrafter provides an approachable yet powerful environment for creating 3D models, offering flexibility for a variety of projects while maintaining simplicity in its design and workflow.

 ## Current Capabilities
 For a breakdown of planned milestones and features, see the [ROADMAP](ROADMAP.md).